 Cons

-RouteXL is an excellent option for sales and delivery teams.
-This delivery route planner is free and offers a free trial version that gives you full access to all the features inside the app.
+RouteXL is an excellent option for sales routes and delivery teams that don’t want to solely rely on Google Maps.
+This delivery route planner is free and offers a free trial version that gives your field sales team full access to all the features inside the app.

 This app is ideal for busy people.
 It features some of the best route optimization available.
 This lets you get more work done while driving less.